Aliases for MAFB Gene

 GeneCards Summary for MAFB Gene

 MAFB (MAF BZIP Transcription Factor B) is a Protein Coding gene.
-Diseases associated with MAFB include Multicentric Carpotarsal Osteolysis Syndrome and Fibrosarcoma.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Tacrolimus/Cyclosporine Pathway, Pharmacodynamics.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+Diseases associated with MAFB include Multicentric Carpotarsal Osteolysis Syndrome and Duane Retraction Syndrome 3 With Or Without Deafness.
+Among its related pathways are Ectoderm Differentiation and Parathyroid hormone synthesis, secretion and action.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is MAF.